konczyk/sorting/README.md

     $ ./gradlew assemble

-Compare average running time using a randomly generated array of 10000 integers and 50 trials for each algorithm:
+Compare average running time using a randomly generated array of 10000 integers (ranged 1 to 10000) and 50 trials for each algorithm:

     $ java -cp build/libs/sorting.jar Compare -i 10000 -t 50